Subscribe to Dacapo's newsletter

 2007

-Nightingale String Quartet is based in Copenhagen and is made up of Gunvor Sihm and Josefine Dalsgaard, violins, Marie Louise Broholt Jensen, viola, and Louisa Schwab, cello.
-All the members of Nightingale String Quartet studied at the Royal Danish Academy of Music in Copenhagen, where Professor Tim Frederiksen has been their faithful mentor ever since the Quartet was founded in 2007.
+The Nightingale String Quartet, an extraordinary ensemble based in Copenhagen, features Gunvor Sihm and Josefine Dalsgaard on violins, Marie Louise Broholt Jensen on viola, and Louisa Schwab on cello.
+The quartet honed their craft at the Royal Danish Academy of Music under the tutelage of Professor Tim Frederiksen, their unwavering mentor since the quartet’s inception in 2007.

-Apart from considerable concert activity in Denmark, Nightingale String Quartet has toured various countries including Brazil, Britain, the Netherlands, China, Russia, Sweden, South Africa, Germany, and the US.
-The quartet had its debut at the Wigmore Hall in London in January 2014.
+Beyond their considerable concert activity in Denmark, the Nightingale String Quartet has toured extensively, gracing stages in Brazil, the UK, the Netherlands, China, Russia, Sweden, South Africa, Germany, and the USA.
+Their international profile was further enhanced by their debut at London’s Wigmore Hall in January 2014.

-Nightingale String Quartet play on instruments kindly loaned by Augustinus Fonden.
+The Nightingale String Quartet performs on instruments generously loaned by the Augustinus Foundation.

 • Vagn Holmboe